Mitigating the Bias of Centered Objects in Common Datasets: Conclusion

 \section{Conclusion}

 In this paper we have demonstrated an intriguing failing of convolutional networks.
-Because boundary conditions introduce zero activations on each layer, objects appearing close to the edge of an image will yield drastically different activations than at the center of the image, which can be further propagated by the maximum pooling layers.
+Because boundary conditions introduce zero activations on each layer, objects appearing close to the edge of an image will yield drastically different activations than at the center of the image.
 Since most datasets have a bias centering the objects, convolutional networks trained on commonly used datasets perform poorly if objects are present at the boundary.
-We have thoroughly investigated this phenomenon on a simple segmentation task and we also investigated it on the ImageNet and MS-COCO datasets.
-We have also shown how this problem can be alleviated by shifting the image to the boundary during training or even just randomly shifting the images by a significant amount.
+We have thoroughly investigated this phenomenon on classification and instance segmentation tasks on the MNIST, ImageNet and MS-COCO datasets.
+We have also shown how this problem can be alleviated by shifting the image to the boundary during training or applying toroidal boundary conditions instead of zero-padding.
 This training methodology has significantly increased the accuracy of the network at the boundary, which might be important in several practical applications.